Tornado outbreak of March 24–27, 2023: Black Hawk–Winona, Mississippi

 NEXRAD radar scan of the tornado as it approached Winona.

 Continuing northeastward, the tornado moved into Montgomery County and crossed I-55, again causing widespread EF2 to EF3 tree damage, although the most intense damage occurred in areas inaccessible to survey teams and could only be seen through satellite imagery.
-The tornado then weakened slightly but remained strong as it approached Winona, where a tornado emergency was issued.
+The tornado then briefly weakened to EF1 intensity but reintensified to EF2 strength as it approached Winona, where a tornado emergency was issued.
 It then impacted the southern outskirts of town and crossed US 51 and Stafford Wells Road at EF2 intensity.
-Many large trees were snapped or uprooted in this area and some metal buildings were heavily damaged.
+Many large trees were snapped or uprooted in this area, and some metal buildings were heavily damaged.
 The tornado then reached EF3 intensity again along MS 407, where a well-built two-story home had its second floor mostly destroyed, its roof removed, and all of its exterior south-facing walls destroyed.
 Other homes in the area suffered extensive EF2 roof damage as well.
 East of the town, the tornado continued to cause EF2 tree damage as it approached US 82.
 The tornado briefly reached mid-range EF3 intensity just before crossing the highway, destroying a home before knocking down numerous power lines along US 82 at EF2 intensity.
-The tornado then briefly reached low-end EF3 intensity for the final time as it crossed the intersection of Bethlehem Community Road and Bethlehem Church Road where numerous trees were uprooted and snapped with some denuding and debarking observed in this area.
-It also inflicted major roof damage to a home, shifted another home off its foundation, and destroyed three outbuildings, one of which had its concrete foundation lifted upward and pivoted 15 to 20 ft; this damage was rated EF2.
+The tornado then reached low-end EF3 intensity for the final time as it crossed the intersection of Bethlehem Community Road and Bethlehem Church Road where numerous trees were uprooted and snapped with some denuding and debarking observed in this area.
+It also inflicted major roof damage to a home, shifted another home off its foundation, and destroyed three outbuildings, one of which had its concrete foundation lifted upward and pivoted 15 to 20 ft before the structure was destroyed; this damage was rated EF2.
 The tornado then steadily weakened to EF1 intensity as it continued northeastward, causing considerable tree damage in wooded areas.
 As it approached Robinson-Thompson Road at a slightly stronger low-end EF2 intensity, the tornado destroyed an outbuilding and inflicted minor to moderate roof and siding damage to a 100-year-old home.
-It then abruptly weakened and dissipated as it crossed the road well southwest of Lodi after traveling for 29.43 mi at an average forward speed of 58.9 mph (94.7 km/h).
+It then abruptly weakened and dissipated as it crossed the road well southwest of Lodi.

+The tornado traveled for 29.43 mi at an average forward speed of 58.9 mph (94.7 km/h).
 Along with the three deaths, five other people were injured.
 According to the Mississippi Forestry Commission, more than 4,100 acres of forest were damaged or destroyed by this tornado.